-The iOS 10.3 beta is the only way to get off iOS 10.2.1 at this point.
-The beta’s features certainly make it a tempting install in February.
+The iOS 10.3 beta is the only way to get off iOS 10.2.1 at this point and the beta’s features certainly make it a tempting install ahead of the official release.

 That said, there are some reasons to avoid the iOS 10.3 beta.
 For one, the update is causing problems for us and many others.
-Early software is unstable.
+Early iOS software can be unstable.